• About Us

 • 1½ cups cherry tomatoes halved

-• ½ cup cilantro fresh, roughly chopped, plus a few extra sprigs for garnish
+• ½ cup cilantro fresh, chopped, plus extra for garnish

 Instructions